jtorrez/tools/pair_programming_guide.md

 3. Create individual and pair branches
     * `git checkout -b <individual branch name>`
     * `git checkout -b <pair branch name>`
+        * We create both branches ***immdediately*** after cloning the repo onto our computer for a few reasons:
+            1. Keep the `master` branch clean.
+The `master` branch will point to the commit that represents the same state as the original Zipfian repo.
+            2. Keep *your* work completely separate from your partner's work to avoid merge conflicts.
+The `individual` branch will contain only your morning work.
+The `pair` branch will contain only partner work.
+            3. Make the creation of the `pair` branch painless.
+If you wait to create the `pair` branch until the afternoon, you'll have to first `git checkout` to the commit that represents the clean Zipfian repo (if you're following the steps, this will be your `master` branch), then create the branch from that commit.
+Your partner will get your `individual` branch changes if you don't remember to do this and you'll have the joy of dealing with merge conflicts.
         * `git checkout -b <branch name>` is shorthand for two separate commands: `git branch <branch name>` followed by `git checkout <branch name>`
         * You can think of this command as saying "Make a new branch, then go point to it and track changes from there on."
         * `git checkout` tells your `HEAD` which commit it should point to.
 Usually you have it point to a branch, but you can technically have it point to any commit in your tree (or commits in remotes you are tracking).